Brunner-neutrino-lab/hv_control/README.md

 They are stored in a dictionary as well, where the key is the OID of the respective SNMP command.
 Each channel has almost all the commands listed as 'commonly needed' in the WIENER manual [2].
 Commands for a channel are intended to be executed by calling (`__call__(SUFFIX, argument=VALUE)`) the crate that contains it with the corresponding suffix and, potentially, an argument.
-For an example of how to create a setup and channels, see the 'Usage' section.
+For an example of how to create a setup and channels, see the [Usage](#usage) section.

 Every command has a required argument type, which is determined on initialization.
 Pure get commands have the argument type `None`.